Photo by HQuality / Shutterstock.com

 Roman Samborskyi / Shutterstock.com

 My job as a consumer reporter has included listening to countless sad stories about nice people being separated from their money by people who weren’t so nice.
-While these stories run the gamut, from real estate deals to working from home, they all start the same way: with a promise of something that seems too good to be true.
+These stories run the gamut from real estate deals to work-from-home scams, but they all start the same way: with a promise of something that seems too good to be true.

 And they all end the same way: It was too good to be true.